Metallic Epoxy Flooring Vancouver, BC

 How to keep a metallic epoxy floor looking high-end

-Metallic epoxy is easy to maintain, but glossy finishes benefit from simple routines that keep grit from acting like sandpaper.
+Metallic epoxy is easy to maintain, but glossy decorative finishes benefit from simple routines that keep grit from acting like sandpaper.

 Weekly: remove grit